streamnative/pulsarctl/docs/en/developer-guide.md

         })
         ```

-        > If the parameter is a parameter that must be requested, mark it with `cobra.MarkFlagRequired(set, "flag-name")`
+        > NOTE: If a parameter is required, tag it with `cobra.MarkFlagRequired(set, "flag-name")`.

-In `doCreateTopic`, write the logic to create a topic, as follows:
+In `doCreateTopic`, write the logic to create a topic as follows:

-1) Create pulsar client
+1) Create a pulsar client.

-Pulsar currently supports three versions of the Api interface.
-You can refer to the version information currently used by the command in the Pulsar broker to select the specific version number.
-To this end, pulsarctl provides the following functions:
+Currently, Pulsar supports three versions of the API interface.

+To get the version number, you can refer to the version information used by a command in a Pulsar broker.
+Consequently, pulsarctl provides the following functions:

 - NewPulsarClient() // default value, use the V2 version
 - NewPulsarClientWithApiVersion(version pulsar.ApiVersion) // custom version

-2) Call interface function
+2) Call an interface function.

 In `pulsar/admin.go`, abstract the interface of `Client`.
-Take the example command as an example.
-The code is as follows:
+Here takes `topic command` as an example.

 ```
 type Client interface {